fcale75/triangles/README.md

 in the generic place and on hyperplanes, as well as computing the list of exceptional hyperplanes, as well as the 266743 exceptional lines.
 Running times are indicated in the file.

-The longest computation is computing the 6338 hyperplane integrals (these are just sums of finitely many integers).
+Running Time: 20 minutes to compute the hyperplane integrals, 5 minutes for generating the list of exceptional lines.

 - BadLines.nb